 The layout of the streets is designed to provide maximum movement through the site, as well as introducing new pedestrian access points onto St Mary’s Way.
-There will also be a new pathway along the entire edge of the cliff and completion of the Keel Line across the site to connect to this pathway.
+There will also be a new pathway along the entire edge of the cliff and the Keel Line now runs across the site to connect to this pathway.

-The north west corner of the Vaux site is the focus for new homes with fantastic views over the Wear.
-The Keel Line, a pedestrian link from the new Keel Square to the cliff-edge will connect the site with the Riverside park, city centre, new developments at the MAC Quarter, the High Street and the Bridges Shopping Centre.
+The north west corner of the VAUX site is the focus for new homes with fantastic views over the Wear.
+The Keel Line, a pedestrian link from Keel Square to the cliff-edge will connect the site with the Riverside park, city centre, new developments at the Culture Quarter, the High Street and the Bridges Shopping Centre.

 Each street will have its own character, created using distinct materials and landscaping.
 In total there is provision for over 200 homes in this area.